rexfordessilfie/robo-compose/README.md

 # robo-compose
 Robo-compose is a fun Python project for creating random melodies for compositional inspiration.
-Robo-compose also contains some utility classes and functions that model musical concepts in an object-oriented style, and allow for musical programming in an object-oriented style.
+Robo-compose also contains some utility classes and functions that model musical concepts in an object-oriented style, and allow for musical programming.

 # Definitions
 The `composer` package contains the following classes: